-Inventor's Story: Why I Created a Curved Shower Curtain
+Inventor's Story: How I Curved the Shower Curtain, not the Rod.

 Standing tall at 6'3", I felt cramped in my shower.
 It turns out I wasn't alone -- not in a Psycho kind of way -- but that millions of bathers of all shapes and sizes would love more shower space.